JacobFredman/Testing_Management_Project/README.md

   4. In solution explorer click on Solution with the right mouse button and click on "Restore NuGet Packages".<br/>
   5. Press Ctrl + F5 to run the program.<br/>

-  User to login as administrator is "a" password is empty.
+  Username to login as administrator is "a" password is empty.